jackericson98/vorpy/README.md

 ## Citation

-If you use VOROPY in your research, please cite:
+If you use VORPY in your research, please cite:

 ```bibtex
 @software{voropy2024,